Bullish Vs Bearish is definitely something you better have a solid handle on if you are planning to invest any of your money in the stock market.

 - Maybe they simply posted better earnings than were expected.
 No matter what the cause, if a stock is trending upward strongly, then it is a bullish stock.

-Now, how can you take advantage of a bullish stock?
+How can you take advantage of a bullish stock as an investor in today's market?

 Well, since it is trending upward, and has a strong history of doing so, it's usually safe to assume it will continue to do so.